Israel election: Exit polls show Netanyahu's Likud party in the lead | DW | 23.03.2021

-Exit polls in Israel indicate that Benjamin Netanyahu's Likud party has the lead.
-However, with the prime minister looking likely to fall short of a parliamentary majority, the stage could be set for weeks of paralysis.
+Benjamin Netanyahu has claimed a "huge win" after exit polls put his Likud party in the lead.
+However, with the prime minister looking likely to fall short of a majority, the stage could be set for weeks of paralysis.

 Benjamin Netanyahu is hoping to fend off opposition after Israel's fourth nationwide ballot in two years